Structure and contents

 This Master integrates the best competences from two Faculties—Communication, Culture and Society and Economics—which award a joint master diploma.
 It also connects to the business world, via extensive collaborations with professionals, in-company projects, international competitions, and the final field projects.

 Along the two first semesters, core courses cover a wide range of marketing and managerial theoretical frameworks, analytical tools, methods, and executional levers to implement a marketing plan.
 The third semester allows participants to customize their education in line with personal interests and professional plans, either in Lugano or by undertaking international exchange programs.
-Elective courses comprise various marketing topics, but also include courses from other master programs: Architecture, Corporate Communication, Digital Fashion Communication, Informatics, Management, Public Management and Policy.
+Elective courses comprise various marketing topics, but also include courses from other master programmes (Architecture, Corporate Communication, Digital Fashion Communication, Informatics, Management, Media Management, Public Management and Policy) and are arranged in six thematic areas (Customer Experience and Value; Visual and Material Culture; Crossmedia, Transmedia and Multimodal Communication; Corporate Social Responsibility and the Common Good; Organisation and Human Resource Management; Strategy and Entrepreneurship).